List of PDC World Cup of Darts teams: Malaysia

-So far, Malaysia have only competed in the second and fourth editions of the tournament, losing to both Irish teams in the process.
+After an absence of ten years, Malaysia returned in 2024.

 Netherlands

-The winners of the inaugural tournament, the Netherlands have won the event on three other occasions, and have only once failed to reach at least the quarter-finals stage.
+The winners of the inaugural tournament, the Netherlands have won the event on three other occasions, and have only failed to reach the quarter-finals stage three times.

 New Zealand

 The New Zealand team's only run of note came when they reached the quarter-finals in 2019.
 Due to COVID-19 travel restrictions, they couldn't participate in the 2021 tournament, ending their ever-present record.

 Northern Ireland

-A team who have always been a Top 6 seed, the Northern Irish team have only reached the semi-finals on two occasions.
+A team who have always been a top 8 seed, the Northern Irish team became the 6th different nation to win the tournament in 2025, after the pairing of Daryl Gurney and Josh Rock beat Wales in a sudden death deciding leg.

 Norway

 Norway was one of the seven teams to debut in the 2014 World Cup when the tournament field was increased from 24 to 32 teams.
-Though they achieved their first match victory in 2016, it would be their last appearance in the tournament.

 Philippines

 Philippines did not compete in the first World Cup, but debuted as one of the five new teams in the 2012 World Cup, and after missing the 2017 and 2018 tournaments, they returned in 2019.